telerik/xaml-docs/knowledge-base/kb-dataform-comboboxfield-null-selection.md

 ---
 title: DataForm DataFormComboBoxField SelectedItem Becomes Null After Commit Button Click
-page_title: The SelectedItem property of the DataFormComboBoxField is set to null after the changes are commited and RadDataForm control is unloaded.
+page_title: DataFormComboBoxField Selection Cleared When the Control Gets Unloaded from the Visual Tree
-description: DataFormComboBoxField Selection Cleared When the Control gets Unloaded from the Visual Tree.
+description: The SelectedItem property of the DataFormComboBoxField is set to null after the changes are committed and RadDataForm control is unloaded.
 type: troubleshooting
 slug: kb-dataform-comboboxfield-null-selection
 position: 0